Skip to main content

 It’s beginning to look a lot like … another magnificent month of awesome events and fantastic festivals in Philadelphia.

-The holiday season is finally here!
+The holiday season has arrived!
 Joy and jolly abound at Dilworth Park, Franklin Square and Independence Blue Cross RiverRink Winterfest on the waterfront, and at holiday markets like Christmas Village in LOVE Park.
-And colorful light displays illuminate the night at the Philadelphia Zoo, Longwood Gardens and Peddler’s Village.
+And colorful light displays illuminate the night at the Wanamaker Light Show, Philadelphia Zoo, Longwood Gardens and Peddler’s Village.

 The sounds of the season come ringing in as well.
-Take in classics like The Nutcracker and a variety of A Christmas Carol productions.
-Experience a magical holiday lineup of shows at Kimmel Center.
-And welcome back favorites including Mariah Carey and Trans-Siberian Orchestra.
+Take in classics like The Nutcracker and A Christmas Carol.
+Experience a magical holiday lineup of shows at Kimmel Center, and welcome back favorites like the Trans-Siberian Orchestra.

-And for a respite from the holidays, there’s plenty of options, from RockyFest to college basketball’s Big 5 Classic to the annual Revolutionary reenactment at Washington Crossing.
+And for a respite from the holidays, there are plenty of options, from college basketball’s Big 5 Classic to the annual Revolutionary reenactment at Washington Crossing.

 Note: This article is arranged chronologically by section.